MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 As part of our dedication to providing the best, most advanced care for primary liver cancer, our physicians are actively involved in clinical trials for hepatocellular carcinoma (HCC), the most common type of liver cancer.
 Through these trials, we can offer our patients targeted treatments that are not widely accessible yet, including new immunotherapies and combination therapies.

-We are conducting long-term outcome studies of liver cancer patients as part of a national liver cancer database.
+We are also conducting long-term outcome studies of liver cancer patients as part of a national liver cancer database.
 The goal is to better understand the progression of liver cancer and to identify the best treatment protocols.

 Some patients with advanced stages of liver cancer will experience pain.
 We're dedicated to helping patients keep cancer pain under control.
 Our oncologists and anesthesiologists (pain control physicians) work together to determine the best pain management strategy — from oral medicines to powerful nerve blocks.
 Learn more about our efforts to help manage cancer pain.